-And let me just say, fingerless gloves are a WAY easier beginner project than a baby vest.
+But let me just say, fingerless gloves are a WAY easier beginner project than a baby vest.
 Gloves are fast, easy and super cute.
-Kollabora sends you a kit of all the needed materials and you then follow the online instructions.
+You can find online instructions here.

 Beginner Knitting Tips